 Use Asynchronous Callbacks#

 This guide addresses how to leverage asynchronous callbacks to run I/O bound tasks in parallel.
+This technique is also beneficial for CPU bound tasks that release the GIL.

 One of the major benefits of leveraging async functions is that it is simple to write callbacks which will perform some longer running IO tasks in the background.
 Below we simulate this by creating a Button which will update some text when it starts and finishes running a long-running background task (here simulated using asyncio.sleep.
 If you are running this in the notebook you will note that you can start multiple tasks and it will update the text immediately but continue in the background: